ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 #### i.
 Posts Tab

-> Also known as “articles” and sometimes incorrectly referred to as “blogs”.
-In WordPress, “posts” are articles that you write to populate your blog.
+> Also known as "articles" and sometimes incorrectly referred to as "blogs".
+In WordPress, "posts" are articles that you write to populate your blog.

 [https://codex.wordpress.org/Glossary#Post](https://codex.wordpress.org/Glossary#Post)